Serialization

 The wire protocol carries the serialization mode in each stream header.
 The receiver always knows how to decode the incoming payload.

 Cross-language enforcement.
-If the client and server are different languages (detected during the connection handshake), only XLANG and ROW are permitted.
+If the client and server are different languages (detected during the connection handshake), only XLANG, ROW, and JSON are permitted.
 NATIVE payloads from one language cannot be decoded by another.
 The framework rejects incompatible mode selections with an error rather than producing corrupt data.

 Wire type tagging